How the spherical modes of gravitational waves can be detected despite only seeing one ray: Introduction

-In this paper we discuss how the spherical modes of GWs can be detected despite only seeing one ray.
+In this paper, we discuss how the spherical modes of GWs can be detected despite only seeing one ray.
 We structure the discussion as follows.
-In \sref{sec:wett} we introduce the equations determining GWs and discuss how the standard traceless-transverse (TT) gauge is established.
-Afterwards, we review in \sref{sec:gwd} the geodesic deviation as the underlying idea of GW detection and show that using the TT gauge spherical modes seem to not be determined.
-In \sref{sec:sg} we first discuss briefly the spherical decomposition of GWs and then introduce a new gauge, which we call spherical gauge.
+In \sref{sec:wett}, we introduce the equations determining GWs and discuss how the standard traceless-transverse (TT) gauge is established.
+Afterward, we review in \sref{sec:gwd} the geodesic deviation as the underlying idea of GW detection and show that using the TT gauge spherical modes seem to not be determined.
+In \sref{sec:sg}, we first discuss briefly the spherical decomposition of GWs and then introduce a new gauge, which we call spherical gauge.
 We repeat the calculation of the geodesic deviation using the spherical gauge in \sref{sec:gdsg} and show how the angular derivatives of a GW affect a detector.
-In \sref{sec:res} we summarize our results to explain how the spherical modes of GWs can be detected.
+In \sref{sec:phase}, we discuss how the spherical modes affect the phase of the GW to illustrate how their detection is performed.
+We summarize our results in \sref{sec:res}.

-Through the paper we use geometrical units ($G=c=1$), Einstein's sum convention to sum over indices appearing twice and Greek indices run over all coordinates while Latin indices only run over the spatial coordinates ($\mu,\nu,\rho,... = 0,1,2,3$ and $i,j,k,... = 1,2,3$).
+Through the paper, we use geometrical units ($G=c=1$), Einstein's sum convention to sum over indices appearing twice, and Greek indices run over all coordinates while Latin indices only run over the spatial coordinates ($\mu,\nu,\rho,... = 0,1,2,3$ and $i,j,k,... = 1,2,3$).